ShuzhaoFeng/JsonPathSerializer/README.md

 ### 0.1.0 (Unstable)

-* Initial release.
+Initial release.

 ## Future Plans

-As of v0.3.0, I've implemented all features I wanted to implement for this library.
-I'm giving it enough time to see if I should make it v1.0.0.
-Note that I'm still planning to actively maintain this library, so if you have any feature requests or bugs to report, please open an issue on [GitHub](https://github.com/ShuzhaoFeng/JsonPathSerializer/issues).
+I'm actively maintaining this library, so if you have any feature requests or bugs to report, please open an issue on [GitHub](https://github.com/ShuzhaoFeng/JsonPathSerializer/issues).